pragm/pragmnote/README.md

 pragm note
 ====
-pragm is a Open Source multiuser Scratchpad inspired by Microsoft Onenote®.
-[Sorry!
-No online demo right now]
+pragm is a Open Source multiuser Scratchpad.
+Check out the <a href="http://demo.pragm.de/">Demo</a>

 Pull requests are welcome